-Sourcing responsibly grown coffee is at the core of the Louis Dreyfus Company coffee sustainability mission.
+SINCE CO Sourcing responsibly grown coffee is at the core of the Louis Dreyfus Company (LDC) coffee sustainability mission.
 We believe that we have a role to play in setting an example through our sustainability efforts.

-Because we aim at spreading sustainable practices throughout the coffee value chain, we introduced our Global Code of Conduct for Coffee Suppliers in the main origination countries in 2015.
-Following a revision started in 2019, in which we enhanced principles and behaviors, this new version of the Code of Conduct is being launched.
-This represents an important step forward in a business environment that is continually evolving and increasingly driven by sustainable consumption.
+Because we aim at spreading sustainable practices throughout the coffee value chain, we introduced our Global Code of Conduct for Coffee Suppliers (Code of Conduct) in the main origination countries in 2015.
+A thorough revision of this Code of Conduct was conducted in 2020, under which we added to, clarified and improved our sustainability principles.
+This revised version of our Code of Conduct, updated in 2022, aims to reflect other relevant sustainability topics and better aligns with other global standards.
+This represents an important step forward in business and regulatory environments that are continually evolving and increasingly driven by sustainable consumption.

 This Code of Conduct sets out to serve as a common base for our coffee suppliers and is intended to provide them with an understanding of our expectations for responsible practices.

-Our approach to Sustainability consists of 3 streams:
+Our approach to Sustainability consists of two streams: